Living Off the Grid: Can You Afford the Costs?

 What Is Living Off the Grid?

+Living off the grid is a lifestyle that involves living without any use of modern technology, being self-sufficient and removed from the rest of society.
 Living off the grid can mean different things to different people.
 It can refer to the billions of people living without access to traditional power grids across the globe, including 600 million in Africa alone.
 For others, it can mean living in modern society or near it without depending on electrical utilities or the latest technology.
 Some people pursue off-the-grid living to escape government or society.

 No matter the motivations, living off the grid means you’re responsible for every need.
 That includes housing, food, water, power, sanitation and healthcare.
 It requires sustainable systems and living.